Which Agent Will It Be?

 One Last Tip

 It should also take a true willingness to serve, a high level of competency and strong company support in order to become your representative.
 The answers should be right for your situation and “tested” early.
 Trust, but verify, is one of my favorite mantras.
 A promise made during a conversation requiring the agent follow up, should be noted reminding yourself to check if the follow up occurred.
 If it did occur, swell.
 If not, it could be a harbinger of things to come.
 Your efforts here will help your agent selection decision.
-To see other readers questions about working with real estate agents click here.
+Click here to go back to real issues that buyers encountered on this step.